 Long gone are the days when circulating coinage held substantial bullion

 value.
 But what the heck.
-Here’s the current worth
+Here’s the intrinsic worth

 bad for a one dollar face value.
 The big money loser for the US mint